JohtoSurfer/minimalist-portfolio-hola-juniors/README.md

 - Mobile-friendly

 ## 📸 Preview
-_A screenshot of the email design_
+_A screenshot of the minimalist web design_
 ![Screenshot](assets/website-preview-eli.png)

 ## 🚀 How to Run the Project